raboley/the-heroes-journey/source/index.html.md

 @todo #10:30mins Document how to publish slate to github pages

+## Deploying Your docs to Github Pages

+Once you have your slate docs working locally you can [publish them to GitHub Pages](https://github.com/slatedocs/slate/wiki/Deploying-Slate).

+This repo is setup with a GitHub action that will do this automatically on `master` branch.

+> if you use the slate repo as a template it will also have the github action setup to do so on `main` branch.

+The GitHub action is configured in the [.github/workflows/deploy.yml] file.
+It will run the steps to publish this documentation to GitHub pages.

 # Diagrams embedded into Documentation using Lucidchart

 @todo #11:15mins Show process for embedding lucid charts into the slate document.